ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 ### 0-2 BLOODWEISER KEGS

-**50,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM** Nothing says "get back in the game" like a frosty Bloodweiser Ale served straight from the keg.
+**50,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM**

+Nothing says "get back in the game" like a frosty Bloodweiser Ale served straight from the keg.
 There's probably an official rule regarding drinking during a game, but whether it's compulsory or banned, who cares!
 For each Bloodweiser Keg Induced, you may apply a +1 modifier to the result of any dice rolls made during this game when rolling to see if any of your players recovers from being KO'd.
 Bloodweiser Kegs benefit all players currently on the team, including Journeymen, Star Players and Mercenaries.

 ### 0-5 SPECIAL PLAYS

+**100,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM\*\*

+[^
-**100,000 GOLD PIECES EACH, AVAILABLE TO ANY TEAM** Each Special Plays Inducement purchased gives you one Special Plays card to use during the game ahead.
+]ach Special Plays Inducement purchased gives you one Special Plays card to use during the game ahead.
 Cards are drawn from one or more of the Special Plays card decks during the Inducements step of the pre-game sequence:

 * Each Special Plays Inducement purchased allows you to draw cards from a single deck.
 * The deck from which cards are drawn is determined by rolling a D6 and consulting the table below.